Tams3d/T3D-GN-Presets/README.md

 ## :bulb: Introduction

-- **T3D GN Presets** are designed to solve basic operations which require much more complex node trees and time-consuming processes with a simple, **easy-to-use solution**.
-We assure to provide constant updates, bug fixes, and Support for every newest Blender Stable Releases.
+- **T3D GN Presets** are designed to solve basic operations which require complex node tree setups and time-consuming processes with a simple, **easy-to-use solution**.
+We assure to provide constant updates, bug fixes, and support for every upcoming [Blender](https://www.blender.org/) releases as-soon-as-possible, undoubtedly and for **free!**
-- This Addon Will evolve many new changes over time with performance, customizability, and user requests as the primary key.
+- This addon will evolve many new changes over time with performance, customizability, and user requests as the primary key.
 - **T3D GN Presets** Add-on is located at `Geometry Node Editor > Add > T3D Presets` - with separate categories based on uses.
-Requested Users to read [Licence & Files](https://github.com/Tams3d/T3D-GN-Presets/blob/Master/README.md#licencing--files) before sharing files and intend to modify.
+- Requested Users to read [Licence & Files](https://github.com/Tams3d/T3D-GN-Presets/blob/Master/README.md#licencing--files) before sharing files and intend to modify.
 - The Addon Stability & Releases are being defined by the [Version](https://github.com/Tams3d/T3D-GN-Presets#current-release-version-100-large_blue_circle).
   - For example,
     - Version 1.0.0/ 1.1.0 - New Release (Stable/ LTS)